Posted on February 21st, 2014

 Type of Litter – Some have perfumes and others have additives to only cover the smell.
 To a cat, these smells can be overwhelming and make the box unwelcoming.
 It is usually a good idea to get unscented litter and sprinkle our Cat Urine Odor Eliminator in the box to eliminate the odor, not cover it up.

 Location – Lastly, location of your cats litter box is very important to keep your pet happy to relieve himself in the correct areas.
 The rule is one litter box per cat plus one.
-If your cat is on the third floor of your house and the litter box is in the basement, he may not decide to make the long trek.
 It is important to have the boxes in different locations.
 Also make sure the box is in a low traffic area, away from his or her food and in a place that your cat can easily get in and out of.

 These suggestions may take a lot of effort but not only with your cat be happier but you will as well, not having to put up with cat urine odors.
 Remember to pick up Clear the Air’s Cat Urine Odor Eliminator available at all Petco stores or online.

 Posted on January 9th, 2014

 Clear The Air has helped many Real Estate Agents sell and rent homes faster with our product.
 If a home has any type of odor, chances are it will deter potential buyers or tenants.

 Sell or rent your home faster with these helpful tips: